DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - soda acid and other dry powders suppress the fuel supply
         - - **VESDA**: very early smoke detection process (air sensing device brand name)
         - carbon dioxide (CO2) suppresses the oxygen supply thus can be harmful to humans
+        - In 1994, the Montreal Protocol banned the creation of more halon.
+Halon is an environmental hazard because it destroys the ozone layer which protects the earth.
-        - halon substitutes and other nonflammable gases interfere with the chemistry of combustion and/or suppress the oxygen supply.
-FM-200 is a chemical suppressant commonly used in place of water in data centers.
+        - Halon substitutes and other nonflammable gases interfere with the chemistry of combustion and/or suppress the oxygen supply. for example FM-200, which is a chemical suppressant commonly used in place of water in data centers.
             - 📝FM-200 is a gas that extinguishes fires, making it a safe suppression system for electronics.
 FM-200 is a colorless suppression agent that is electrically non-conductive and safe for humans.
 It extinguishes fire through heat absorption.
 It can be used to replace Halon in fire suppression systems.
+            - FM-200 uses HFC-227ea, leaves no residue, and does not require costly cleanup.
+FM-200 systems replaced halon.
     - Fire stages:
         - 🍐**Stage 1**: **incipient stage**: early warning of fire.
 At this stage, there is only air ionization and no smoke
         - 🍐**Stage 2**: **smoke stage**: smoke is visible from the point of ignition